Growtika

 The Bottom Line

 The rebrand moved the URL.
 It didn't move the name.
-After 2.5 years, Twitter-branded keywords win 42 out of 50 matchups we tested.
-The old vocabulary persists at ratios of 9:1 to infinity.
+After nearly three years, Twitter-branded keywords win 43 out of 50 matchups we tested.
+The old vocabulary persists at ratios of 8:1 to infinity.
 X wins only where infrastructure forced the switch: login pages, app stores, stock tickers.

 The interesting question isn't whether the rebrand failed by this measure.
 It clearly did.
 The interesting question is whether it matters.
-If 100 million people use x.com daily but search "twitter trending" when they want to find what's popular there, what does the brand actually own?
+If hundreds of millions of people use x.com daily but search "twitter trending" when they want to find what's popular there, what does the brand actually own?

-The data says: "X" owns the login page.
+"X" owns the login page.
 "Twitter" owns the mental model.
-And in search, the mental model is what generates traffic.
+And in search, the mental model is what generates the traffic.

 Asaf Fybish